Christopher Gudgeon: The Trick with a Gun

 The Trick with a Gun is a feature documentary on the bullet catch illusion (2015).

-It could very well be illegal.
+The bullet catch is known to be a dangerous illusion.
 Fourteen people have died performing it.
 Harry Houdini would not attempt it.
-The bullet catch is the holy grail of illusions.
 The documentary highlights two long-time friends―author, Christopher Gudgeon and Canadian Magician, Scott Hammell―performing the trick with a gun.
-The documentary takes a look at the trick's history, the twenty-week trial of preparing for the trick as well as the way everything changes when you are looking down the barrel of a gun.
-It is a comical and intense story about friendship, risk and the thin line separating illusion and reality.
+The documentary takes a look at the trick's history, the twenty-week trial of preparing for the trick as well as the effects it had on those attempting the illusion.
+It is a comedic and intense story about friendship, risk, and the thin line separating illusion and reality.

 The doc is very engaging and humorous at times, as old posters and comic-book stories about magicians come to life.
 But it’s also about things that cannot be explained – personal fears and personal resentments and why, sometimes, you trust another person with your life.